elatov/elatov.github.io/_posts/2014-03-06-rhcsa-rhce-chapter-11-selinux.md

 More from the guide:

 > SELinux decisions, such as allowing or disallowing access, are cached.
 This cache is known as the **Access Vector Cache** (AVC).
 Denial messages are logged when SELinux denies access.
-These denials are also known as &#8220;AVC denials&#8221;, and are logged to a different location, depending on which daemons are running:
+These denials are also known as "AVC denials", and are logged to a different location, depending on which daemons are running:
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2014/02/selinux-log-files1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2014/02/selinux-log-files1.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2014/02/selinux-log-files1.png" alt="selinux log files1 RHCSA and RHCE Chapter 11   SELinux" width="714" height="136" class="alignnone size-full wp-image-10151" title="RHCSA and RHCE Chapter 11   SELinux" /></a>
 >
-> If DAC rules (standard Linux permissions) allow access, check **/var/log/messages** and **/var/log/audit/audit.log** for &#8220;SELinux is preventing&#8221; and &#8220;denied&#8221; errors respectively.
+> If DAC rules (standard Linux permissions) allow access, check **/var/log/messages** and **/var/log/audit/audit.log** for "SELinux is preventing" and "denied" errors respectively.
 This can be done by running the following commands as the Linux root user:
 >
 >     ~]# grep "SELinux is preventing" /var/log/messages
 >     ~]# grep "denied" /var/log/audit/audit.log